-Marcus Aurelius (/ɔːˈriːliəs/ or /ɑːˈriːljəs/; Latin: Marcus Aurelius Antoninus Augustus; 26 April 121 – 17 March 180 AD), called the Philosopher, was Roman emperor from 161 to 180.
-He ruled the Roman Empire with his adoptive brother, Lucius Verus, until Lucius' death in 169.
-He was the last of the rulers traditionally known as the Five Good Emperors.
-He is also seen as the last emperor of the Pax Romana, an age of relative peace and stability for the Empire.
-Marcus' personal philosophical writings, often called Meditations, are a significant source of the modern understanding of ancient Stoic philosophy.
+Marcus Aurelius (/ɑːˈriːliəs/ or /ɑːˈriːljəs/; Latin: Marcus Aurelius Antoninus Augustus; 26 April 121 – 17 March 180), called the Philosopher, was a Roman emperor (ruling from 161 to 180) and Stoic philosopher.
+Marcus was the last of the rulers traditionally known as the Five Good Emperors.
+He is also seen as the last emperor of the Pax Romana, an age of relative peace and stability for the Roman Empire.
+His personal philosophical writings, now commonly known as Meditations, are a significant source of the modern understanding of ancient Stoic philosophy.
 They have been praised by fellow writers, philosophers, and monarchs – as well as by poets and politicians – centuries after his death.